ecadlabs/taquito/README.md

 Supported versions of the tezos-ts packages will be maintained for the current and next protocol versions.
 Teams using older versions will be encouraged to update, but if blockers exist, they are encouraged to contact us.

+## Releases

+Releases will be "rolled" by the project maintainers outside of CI infrastructure, and pushed to npmjs.org repositories and the Github releases page.
+All official releases will be signed by the maintainers.
+By doing releases from outside of the CI processes, we hope to reduce the attack surface for software supply chain attacks.

 ## Contributors getting started